Stone, Buckinghamshire: St. John's Hospital

 In the early 19th century an asylum (later known as St. John's Hospital) was opened in Stone for people with disabilities or mental illnesses.
 It was closed in 1991, and the vast expanse of land has since been given over to a new housing estate.
 All that remains are the staff houses and the grade-II asylum chapel.

 World War II prisoner of war camp

 During World War II, a Prisoner of War camp was located in Sedrup, a hamlet near Stone (Camp No. 36 Hartwell Dog Track).

-The camp was known to house Italian prisoners from 1942 to 1946 and consisted mostly of tents with one hut.
+The camp housed Italian prisoners from 1942 to 1946 and consisted mostly of tents with one hut.
 A 1946 RAF aerial photo of the site shows camp buildings at Grid reference SP797121 51.8018°N 0.8454°W, on what is now the Meadoway housing estate adjacent to Sedrup Lane.
 Remains of the camp were still evident on the site in the 1950s.

+Governance

+There are two tiers of local government covering Stone with Bishopstone and Hartwell, at parish and unitary authority level: Stone with Bishopstone and Hartwell Parish Council and Buckinghamshire Council.
+The parish council meets at both the Jubilee Pavilion in Stone and at Bishopstone Village Hall.

+Stone was an ancient parish.
+In 1986 the parish merged with the neighbouring parish of Hartwell to form a new civil parish called Stone with Bishopstone and Hartwell.
+At the 1971 census (one of the last before the abolition of the parish), Stone had a population of 2138.